fablabbcn/mdef-docs/docs/2024-25/year-1/t-1/landing/index.md

 The Landing Week of MDEF aims to offer students the opportunity to connect with the ecosystem around the program, including students, faculty, staff, spaces and organizations that make it possible to create an ever evolving learning space around it.

 - Connect with fellow students and learn about the diversity of culture and professional profiles of the class.
-- Understand and learn from the research interests of each one of the directors, Tomas Diez, Laura Benitez and Guillem Camprodon.
+- Understand and learn from the research interests of each one of the directors and the organizing Institutions.
 - Learn about the opportunities offered by each of the campuses involved in the program, Elisava, IAAC and Fab Lab Barcelona.
 - Explore and connect with spaces and organizations in the Poblenou and the City of Barcelona, which students will potentially collaborate with.
 - Share the first ideas for students to align their purpose as designers and make the first steps to define their new designer profile.